adamteddychang/Microverse_trials_review/README.md

 ### Setup
 - Clone this Repository
-- You can do so on the website Girhub.com, or you can type git clone https://github.com/adamteddychang/Microverse_trials_review.git into your terminal.
+- You can do so on the website Girhub.com, go to the green button that says "Code", click on it, and clone it.
+- You can also type git clone https://github.com/adamteddychang/Microverse_trials_review.git into your terminal.